XQueryInstitute/Course-Materials/tei-to-html/readme.md

 ##Introduction

-A common need is to render TEI documents as HTML documents for display on the web.
+There is a common need to render TEI documents as HTML documents for display on the web.
 XSLT does a good job at these kinds of transformation.
-However, there is no need to switch to XSLT for rending TEI as HTML.
+However, there is no need to switch to XSLT for rendering TEI as HTML.
 It is perfectly feasible to transform TEI into HTML using XQuery.
 In fact, the XQuery pattern may be easier to learn and use.

 The following examples are based on the excellent [Typeswitch Transformations](http://en.wikibooks.org/wiki/XQuery/Typeswitch_Transformations) chapter of the [XQuery Wikibook](http://en.wikibooks.org/wiki/XQuery).
 To understand this pattern, you'll need a working knowledge of [recursion](https://gist.github.com/CliffordAnderson/9745127) and [typeswitch](https://gist.github.com/CliffordAnderson/9604214) expressions.

 ##Recursive Typeswitch Expressions

-[Joe Wicentowski](https://github.com/joewiz) has helpfully provided a [gist](https://gist.github.com/joewiz/2331558#file-typeswitch-skeleton-xq) that provides the framework for this approach.
+[Joe Wicentowski](https://github.com/joewiz) has helpfully created a [gist](https://gist.github.com/joewiz/2331558#file-typeswitch-skeleton-xq) that provides the framework for this approach.
 I've reproduced his gist below.

 ```xquery
 xquery version "1.0";